MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

     - **Select data source**: Upload files
     - **Select Azure Blob storage resouce**: *Choose the storage resource you created*
         - Turn on CORS when prompted
-    - **Select Azure Cognitive Search resource**: *Choose the search resource you created*
+    - **Select Azure AI Search resource**: *Choose the search resource you created*
     - **Enter the index name**: margiestravel
     - **Add vector search to this search resource**: unchecked
-    - **I acknowledge that connecting to an Azure Cognitive Search account will incur usage to my account** : checked
+    - **I acknowledge that connecting to an Azure AI Search account will incur usage to my account** : checked

 1. On the **Upload files** page, upload the PDFs you downloaded, and then select **Next**.
 1. On the **Data management** page select the **Keyword** search type from the drop-down, and then select **Next**.